denoptim-project/DENOPTIM/doc/user_manual.md

 ## Cutting rules file {#CuttingRules}

 The file defining cutting rules is a text file with keyword-labelled lines.
-Each line starting with the `CTR` keyword defines the specifics for a single cutting rule acoording to the following syntax:
+Each line starting with the `CTR` keyword defines the specifics for a single cutting rule according to the following syntax:

-`CTR rulename priority 1st_atm_SMARTS 2nd_atm_SMARTS bnd_SMARTS \[options\]
+`CTR rulename priority 1st_atm_SMARTS 2nd_atm_SMARTS bnd_SMARTS [options]

 Where: